ctrlplusb/react-universally/internal/docs/FEATURE_BRANCHES.md

  - [`apollo`](https://github.com/ctrlplusb/react-universally/tree/feature/apollo) - Adds the Apollo Stack (i.e. Graphql).
  - [`mobx`](https://github.com/andreyluiz/react-universally/tree/feature/mobx) - Adds MobX as a state management library.
  - [`postcss-sass`](https://github.com/ctrlplusb/react-universally/tree/feature/postcss-sass) - Adds PostCSS and SASS.
  - [`redux-opinionated`](https://github.com/ctrlplusb/react-universally/tree/feature/redux-opinionated) - Adds an opinionated Redux implementation, using `redux-thunk` and `react-jobs` to support data loading across the client/server.
-It also merges in the `flow` feature branch.

 If you would like to add a new feature branch log an issue describing your chosen technology and we can come up with a plan together. :)